bybogdan/01_db/README.md

 - Try in GetServerSideProps to use trpc by context as in server/trpc/record (DONE)(BUT NOT SURE) (IT WAS MISTAKE) `To use GetServerSideProps you should have very good reason.
 In general it make app slower, because GetServerSideProps is blocking. (getStaticProps and getStaticPaths work better in most cases)`

-- should end rewriting from GetServerSideProps to getStaticProps and getStaticPaths.
+- should end rewriting from GetServerSideProps to getStaticProps and getStaticPaths (DONE)
-- on record page need to raise buttons, for easier interaction with them
+- on record page need to raise buttons, for easier interaction with them (DONE)
+- Try to add middelware to detect have user right or not, on records pages